GiridharA99/habit_tracker/habit_tracker_user_stories.md

 **Acceptance Criteria:**

-1. A user is shown a personalized welcome message with their name on the homepage.
+1. The user is shown a personalized welcome message with their name on the homepage.
-2. A user is able to see their daily progress for each habit on the homepage.
+2. The user is able to see their daily progress for each habit on the homepage.
-3. A user is able to see a section that shows the completed habits on the homepage.
+3. The user is able to see a section that shows the completed habits on the homepage.

 **Priority:** High